-The Procurement Bill is making its way through Parliament.
-It is expected to become law in early 2023 and represents the most significant shake-up to procurement law and practice for a generation.
+The procurement act 2023 received royal assent on 26 October 2023.
+It is expected to enter into force in October 2024 and represents the most significant shake-up to procurement law and practice for a generation.

-If you have any questions or would like to know more about how to prepare for reform, our team would be delighted to discuss this with you.
+If you have any questions or would like to know more about how to prepare for the Act, our team would be delighted to discuss this with you.

 What are the key changes?